rhaamo/reso-web/README.md

 # Reso-WEB

-This should be an app to chat and manage inventory and whatnot for resonite.
+This is an Electron/VueJS app to chat and manage inventory and whatnot for resonite.

 <p float="left">
 <img src="./screenshot1.png" height="300px"/>